tcltk/tcl/doc/markdown/OpenTcp.md

 # Description

 These functions are convenience procedures for creating channels that communicate over TCP sockets.
-The operations on a channel are described in the manual entry for **Tcl\_OpenFileChannel**.
+The operations on a channel are described in the manual entry for [Tcl\_OpenFileChannel][OpenFileChnl].

 ## Tcl\_opentcpclient